Akerna Corp. (KERN) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is Blackrock Inc. with over 1.28 million shares valued at $4.14 million.
 The investor’s holdings represent 5.92% of the KERN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 0.39 million shares valued at $1.25 million to account for 1.79% of the shares outstanding.
 The other top investors are Creative Planning which holds 0.37 million shares representing 1.72% and valued at over $1.21 million, while Fairpointe Capital LLC holds 0.92% of the shares totaling 0.2 million with a market value of $0.64 million.

 Akerna Corp.
-(NASDAQ: KERN) is 79.01% higher on its value in year-to-date trading and has touched a low of $2.17 and a high of $11.49 in the current 52-week trading range.
+(NASDAQ: KERN) is 70.99% higher on its value in year-to-date trading and has touched a low of $2.17 and a high of $11.49 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The KERN stock was last observed hovering at around $5.95 in the last trading session, with the day’s loss setting it -0.15% off its average median price target of $10.50 for the next 12 months.
-It is also 44.76% off the consensus price target high of $10.50 offered by 1 analysts, but current levels are 44.76% higher than the price target low of $10.50 for the same period.
+The KERN stock was last observed hovering at around $5.23 in the last trading session, with the day’s gains setting it 0.31% off its average median price target of $10.50 for the next 12 months.
+It is also 47.24% off the consensus price target high of $10.50 offered by 1 analysts, but current levels are 47.24% higher than the price target low of $10.50 for the same period.

 Akerna Corp.
 (KERN) Analyst Forecasts